-- In a doctor's or psychologist's office.
+- In a hospital clinic.

-- From a community clinic.
+- In a community mental health clinic.

 It should be emphasized that it is of utmost importance to first receive a thorough evaluation and detailed examination of your specific drug abuse issues from someone qualified to make the recommendation for outpatient treatment.